jer0dh/GruntingWebPages/readme.md

 ## Change Log ##

+## 20151020 ##
+ * changed from grunt-html-validation to grunt-html since it has built in validator.
+The former grunt package was getting network errors.
+ * added java install in vagrant file for grunt-html java-based validator
+ * changed so that a `dist` folder is created and can be then copied to production server.

 ### 20151009 ###
  * added grunt-rsync
  * some notes on how to get it to work with GoDaddy